-Material Safety Data Sheets (MSDS) are required as part of WCMC’s Chemical Safety Program (page 5.2) and the Hazard Communications Program (page: 5.3.2) to meet compliance with the OSHA Laboratory Standard and the OSHA Hazard Communication Standard.
+Safety Data Sheets (SDS), previously known as Material Safety Data Sheets, are required as part of WCMC’s Chemical Safety Program (page 5.2) and the Hazard Communications Program (page: 5.3.2) to meet compliance with the OSHA Laboratory Standard and the OSHA Hazard Communication Standard.

-Keep in mind that any accidents involving a chemical will require an MSDS being provided to emergency personnel and to the attending physician so proper treatment can be administered.
+Keep in mind that any accidents involving a chemical will require a SDS being provided to emergency personnel and to the attending physician so proper treatment can be administered.

-Below are the online resources which MSDS can be obtained:
+Below are the online resources which SDS can be obtained:

 - chemical and physical properties

 - health hazards

 - storage and handling